zyang91/CPLN550/README.md

 Instructor: Dr. Erick Guerra

+All Rights Reserved for the instructor and creators

 ## Course Overview
 This course provides an overview and introduction to urban transportation planning and policy.
 Although the focus is on US transportation, the course will also pay special attention